groue/GRMustache/README.md

 Well, thanks to Objective-C runtime, we know that the Person class did declare the `dead` property as BOOL.
 And that's why we are able to interpret this zero number as a false boolean.

-Well again, the statement above is not 100% exact.
-Let's be honest: what we know is that the Person class did declare the `dead` property with a runtime type equivalent to BOOL.
-Curious reader will be happy reading the [list of Objective-C runtime types](http://developer.apple.com/library/mac/#documentation/Cocoa/Conceptual/ObjCRuntimeGuide/Articles/ocrtTypeEncodings.html).
+Well again, the naked truth is that *GRMustache is considering false all zeros returned by signed character properties*.

-`<objc/obj_c.h>` defines BOOL as:
+That's because objc/obj_c.h defines BOOL as:

 	typedef signed char BOOL;

-What GRMustache actually does, is *considering false all zeros returned by signed character properties*.

 Should this behavior annoy you, we provide a mechanism for having GRMustache behave strictly about boolean properties.